 You should show commitment to the University, its mission and aims and, to that end, adhere to its rules and regulations, contribute to its academic and social life, and protect its good name.
 This includes your actions within the wider community when you are not on campus and any additional measures or restrictions which the University puts in place, in line with government guidelines to manage Covid-19.

 If you display unacceptable or inappropriate behaviour you may be subject to disciplinary action.
+Please refer to section 12 of the regulations for full details on student disciplinary.

 The following are examples of behaviour that we may consider to be unacceptable.
 Please note that this is not an exhaustive list and these examples can happen both on and off campus and can involve members of the public: